gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 Also install the verison of xformers that fits your gpu from `https://github.com/facebookresearch/xformers`.
 Again, any version of cuda should work.
 As for the package verison I used `0.0.29.post3`.
 This was the latest at the time and matches with torch 2.6.0.
 It can be installed with `pip install -U xformers==0.0.29.post3 --index-url <find this part at the xformers site>`

 I use [flash attention](https://github.com/Dao-AILab/flash-attention) in this repo.
 You can install it with the following.
-Note that I am putting the version just in case there are deprecation issues. **For inference, this is optional!**
+Note that I am putting the version just in case there are deprecation issues. **Note that for inference, this is kinda optional.
+Outputs will be slightly off without it**
 ```
 pip install wheel
 pip install flash-attn==2.6.3 --no-build-isolation